ppogwizd/ML-Mini-Projects/README.md

 3. **Logistic Regression Project**: Brief description of this project.
 4. **SVM Project**: Brief description of this project.
 5. **KNN Project**: Brief description of this project.

-## Running Projects

-In each project folder, you'll find a README.md file containing instructions for running the project and required libraries.